marc-f/adamcod.es/_posts/2013-02-28-how-to-hire-a-developer.md

 First off, you need to sit down and outline exactly what this person is going to be doing.
 What's the first project you're going to give them?
 Are they going to be there primarily for support and bug-fixes so you can focus on new projects?
 The answer to this questions is important, because it will determine the skills that you need this person to have, and the level that you will need them to be at.

 For example, if they're going to focus on new projects you want someone with experience writing specs and excellent communication skills.
 If the project is going to have a front-end, you probably want someone with HTML+CSS+JS experience, not just PHP.
-It would also be preferential if they had some user-interface design experience too, or maybe experience with Balsamiq?
+It would also be preferential if they had some user-interface design experience too, or maybe experience with Balsamiq (or your wireframe tool of choice)?

-If you want someone who's just going to be fixing bugs to free up your time for new projects, then you can probably afford someone with a little less experience and train them up.
+If you want someone who's just going to be fixing bugs to free up _your_ time for new projects, then you can probably afford someone with a little less experience and train them up.
 Or maybe your system has a lot of bugs and uses some cutting edge tech - you might need someone with more experience.

 ##Advertise##